pooleja/DnsE16/README.md

 }
 ```

-You can renew it to add more time before it expires:
+You can renew it to add more time before it expires (10,000 satoshis):
 ```
 $ python3 client.py -e http://dns.21:12005/ renew mynewname
 {